Daniel Ahmling Chapman Nyaho: Teacher training

 In 1926, Chapman entered Achimota College which was then known as the Government Teachers' Training College prior to 1927.
 There, he was a year behind his brother Charles Chapman and Philip Gbeho, the famous musician, composer and educationist.
-Some of his tutors included; Rev A. G. Fraser (the first principal of the school), Dr. J. E. K. Aggrey the first Assistant Vice-Principal who taught him history), W. E. F. Ward, D. T. Adams and Douglas Benzies.
-In school, he often won awards for his academic performance.
-He was a student of George Steven, the art teacher who was responsible for the illustrations in R.S.
-Rattray's; Ashanti Folk Tales.
+Chapman's tutors included Rev. A. G. Fraser (the first principal of the school), Dr. J. E. K. Aggrey the first Assistant Vice-Principal who taught him history), W. E. F. Ward, D. T. Adams and Douglas Benzies.
+In school, Chapman often won awards for his academic performance.
+He was a student of George Steven, the art teacher who was responsible for the illustrations in R. S. Rattray's Ashanti Folk Tales.
 The mouse on the cover of the book was his art work.
-He completed his studies in 1929 with distinctions in three subjects: Woodwork, Music and Teaching, and missed a distinction in arts by a mark.
+Chapman completed his studies in 1929, with distinctions in three subjects: Woodwork, Music and Teaching, and missed a distinction in arts by a mark.
 Aside his regular academic subjects, Chapman gained interest and took courses in wood-work, beaten metal work, and music.
-While in school Chapman participated in other extra-curricular activities including serving as the secretary of the College Social Service Society, teaching some of the young boys shorthand at the college's Accra Boys, serving as the first prefect of Guggisberg House and becoming the Entertainment Secretary of the college in 1929.
+While in school, he participated in other extra-curricular activities including serving as the secretary of the College Social Service Society, teaching some of the young boys shorthand at the college's Accra Boys, serving as the first prefect of Guggisberg House and becoming the Entertainment Secretary of the college in 1929.
 He was able to pass both the School Certificate and Teacher Training examinations despite all the engagements.

 Teaching career and tertiary education

 Government Boys' School and return to Achimota College

-Chapman begun his teaching career in January 1931 at the Government Boys' School in Accra.
-While in his third year at Achimota College, Douglas Benzies, his housemaster encouraged him to consider studying the secondary school subjects leading to the Cambridge School Certificate concurrently with his teacher training course.
-He therefore spent the nights studying for the London Matriculation Examination while he taught wood work during the day.
-After six months of teaching in the school, he was transferred back to Achimota College at the request of the school to become a junior member of the staff working as an assistant music master with Mr W. E. F. Ward who was the music master.
-He also taught; Woodwork, Art, and Ewe (language, custom and institutions).
-At Achimota College, he sought for permission to study with the regular intermediate degree students and with the assistance of former housemaster and class teachers he prepared for the London University Intermediate B.A. degree.
+Chapman began his teaching career in January 1931 at the Government Boys' School in Accra.
+While in his third year at Achimota College, Douglas Benzies, his housemaster, encouraged him to consider studying the secondary school subjects leading to the Cambridge School Certificate concurrently with his teacher training course.
+He therefore spent the nights studying for the London Matriculation Examination while he taught woodwork during the day.
+After six months of teaching in the school, he was transferred back to Achimota College at the request of the school to become a junior member of the staff working as an assistant music master with Mr W. E. F. Ward, who was the music master.
+Chapman also taught Woodwork, Art, and Ewe (language, custom and institutions).
+At Achimota College, he sought permission to study with the regular intermediate degree students, and with the assistance of former housemaster and class teachers he prepared for the London University Intermediate B.A. degree.
 He obtained his University of London Intermediate B.A. in English, Latin, Economics and Geography in 1932.